-- Any benefits received at a non-network optical provider. - Refitting or change in lens design after initial fitting. - Any expense arising from the completion of forms. - Any service not specifically listed in your supplemental benefit. - Orthoptic or vision training. - Subnormal vision aids and associated testing. - Aniseikonic lenses. - Athletic or industrial lenses. - Prisms (not covered with allowance, but may be available at a discounted rate off retail price; check with provider for details) - Any service we consider cosmetic. - Any expense incurred before your effective date or after the date this supplemental benefit terminates. - Services provided by someone who ordinarily lives in your home or who is a family member. - Charges exceeding the allowance for the service. - Treatment resulting from any intentionally self-inflicted injury or bodily illness. - Plano lenses. - Medical or surgical treatment of eye, eyes or supporting structures. - Non-prescription sunglasses. - Two pair of glasses in lieu of bifocals. - Services or materials provided by any other group benefit plans providing vision care. - Corrective vision treatment of an experimental nature. - Solutions and/or cleaning products for glasses or contact lenses. - Non-prescription items. - Costs associated with securing materials. - Pre- and post-operative services. - Orthokeratology. - Routine maintenance of materials. - Artistically painted lenses. - Any expenses incurred while you qualify for any workers' compensation or occupational disease act or law, whether or not you applied for coverage. - Services that are: - Free or that you would not be required to pay for if you did not have this insurance, unless charges are received from and reimbursable to the U.S. government or any of its agencies as required by law. - Furnished by, or payable under, any plan or law through any government or any political subdivision (this does not include Medicare or Medicaid). - Furnished by any U.S. government-owned or operated hospital/institution/agency for any service connected with sickness or bodily injury. - Any loss caused or contributed by war or any act of war, whether declared or not; any act of international armed conflict; or any conflict involving armed forces of any international authority. - Your failure to keep an appointment. - Any hospital, surgical or treatment facility, or for services of an anesthesiologist or anesthetist. - Prescription drugs or pre-medications, whether dispensed or prescribed. - Any service that we determine is not a visual necessity; does not offer a favorable prognosis; does not have uniform professional endorsement; or is deemed to be experimental or investigational in nature. - Replacement of lenses or eyeglass frames furnished under this supplemental benefit that are lost or broken, unless otherwise available under the supplemental benefit. - Any examination or material required by an employer as a condition of employment or safety eyewear. - Pathological treatment.
+- Refitting or change in lens design after initial fitting. - Any expense arising from the completion of forms. - Any service not specifically listed in your supplemental benefit. - Orthoptic or vision training. - Subnormal vision aids and associated testing. - Aniseikonic lenses. - Athletic or industrial lenses. - Prisms (not covered with allowance, but may be available at a discounted rate off retail price; check with provider for details) - Any service we consider cosmetic. - Any expense incurred before your effective date or after the date this supplemental benefit terminates. - Services provided by someone who ordinarily lives in your home or who is a family member. - Charges exceeding the allowance for the service. - Treatment resulting from any intentionally self-inflicted injury or bodily illness. - Plano lenses. - Medical or surgical treatment of eye, eyes or supporting structures. - Non-prescription sunglasses. - Two pair of glasses in lieu of bifocals. - Services or materials provided by any other group benefit plans providing vision care. - Corrective vision treatment of an experimental nature. - Solutions and/or cleaning products for glasses or contact lenses. - Non-prescription items. - Costs associated with securing materials. - Pre and post-operative services. - Orthokeratology. - Routine maintenance of materials. - Artistically painted lenses. - Any expenses incurred while you qualify for any workers' compensation or occupational disease act or law, whether or not you applied for coverage. - Services that are: - Free or that you would not be required to pay for if you did not have this insurance, unless charges are received from and reimbursable to the U.S. government or any of its agencies as required by law. - Furnished by, or payable under, any plan or law through any government or any political subdivision (this does not include Medicare or Medicaid). - Furnished by any U.S. government-owned or operated hospital/institution/agency for any service connected with sickness or bodily injury. - Any loss caused or contributed by war or any act of war, whether declared or not; any act of international armed conflict; or any conflict involving armed forces of any international authority. - Your failure to keep an appointment. - Any hospital, surgical or treatment facility, or for services of an anesthesiologist or anesthetist. - Prescription drugs or pre-medications, whether dispensed or prescribed.

-The plan will not cover the excluded services listed above.
+- Any service that we determine is not a visual necessity; does not offer a favorable prognosis; does not have uniform professional endorsement; or is deemed to be experimental or investigational in nature. - Replacement of lenses or eyeglass frames furnished under this supplemental benefit that are lost or broken, unless otherwise available under the supplemental benefit. - Any examination or material required by an employer as a condition of employment or safety eyewear. - Pathological treatment. - Copayments, coinsurances, and deductibles paid for supplemental benefits do not count toward your maximum out-of-pocket amount. - These benefits are offered on a calendar year basis.
+Any amount unused at the end of the year will expire. - The plan will not cover the excluded services listed above.
 Even if you receive the services at an emergency facility, the excluded services are still not covered.